aroberge/friendly-traceback-docs/docs/html/_sources/usage.rst.txt

 From the command line
 ----------------------

-The following is subject to change; this was copied from version 0.0.30a
+It is recommended that you run the following command yourself so as to see what options are available for the version installed on your computer.

 .. code-block:: none

     $ python -m friendly_traceback -h

-    usage: __main__.py [-h] [--lang LANG] [--level LEVEL] [--import_only] [--version] [--dev] [--formatter FORMATTER]
+    usage: __main__.py [-h] [--color] [--lang LANG] [--level LEVEL] [--verbosity VERBOSITY] [--import_only] [--version] [--dev] [--formatter FORMATTER]
                        [source] [args [args ...]]

     Friendly-traceback makes Python tracebacks easier to understand.

+        Friendly-traceback version 0.0.34a.
+[Python version: 3.8.4]

         If no command line arguments other than -m are specified, Friendly-traceback will start an interactive console.

         Note: the values of the verbosity level described below are:
             0: Normal Python tracebacks
-                1: Default - does not need to be specified
+            1: Default - does not need to be specified.
+               The output does NOT include the standard Python traceback.
             2: Python tracebacks appear before the friendly display
             3: Python tracebacks appended at the end of the friendly display.
             4: Python traceback followed by basic explanation
             5: Only basic explanation
             6: No generic explanation
             7: Python tracebacks appear before the friendly display but no generic explanation is included.
-                9: Python traceback
+            9: Python traceback only

-            The Python traceback for level >= 1 are the simulated version.
+        The Python traceback for level > 1 is the simulated version, which excludes calls from friendly-traceback itself.
         You can use negative values to show the true Python traceback which will likely include function calls from friendly-traceback itself.
         Thus level -9 is equivalent to level 0.

         Other values may be available, as we try to find the most useful settings for beginners.

     positional arguments:
-      source                Name of the script to be run as though it was the main module run by Python, so that __name__ does equal '__main__'.
-      args                  Arguments to give to the script specified by source.
+      source                Name of the script to be run as though it was the main module run by Python, so that __name__ does equal '__main__'. args                  Arguments to give to the script specified by source.

     optional arguments:
-      -h, --help            show this help message and exit --lang LANG           This sets the language used by Friendly-tracebacks.
+      -h, --help            show this help message and exit --color, --colour     Not implemented yet.
+      --lang LANG           This sets the language used by Friendly-tracebacks.
 Usually this is a two-letter code such as 'fr' for French.
+      --level LEVEL         Deprecated.
+Use --verbosity instead.
+      --verbosity VERBOSITY
-      --level LEVEL         This sets the "verbosity" level, that is the amount of information provided.
+                            This sets the "verbosity" level, that is the amount of information provided.
       --import_only         Imports the module instead of running it as a script.
       --version             Displays the current version.
       --dev                 Adds some extra functions in the console, useful for development.
       --formatter FORMATTER
                             Specify a formatter function, as a dotted path.
-                            Example: --formatter
+Example: --formatter friendly_traceback.formatters.markdown
-                            friendly_traceback.formatters.markdown